dogweather/forkful/content/en/c/finding-the-length-of-a-string.md

 {{< edit_this_page >}}

 ## What & Why?

-Finding a string's length means counting the number of characters it contains before the null terminator `\0`.
-It's crucial for manipulating strings—like when we need to loop through a string or allocate exact memory spaces.
+Finding the length of a string in C involves determining the number of characters before the null terminator `\0`.
+Programmers do this to manipulate strings correctly without running into errors like buffer overflows, which can lead to security vulnerabilities or program crashes.

 ## How to:

-Your go-to in C for measuring string length is the `strlen` function from `<string.h>`.
-Here's how it works:
+In C, the standard library function `strlen()` is commonly used to find the length of a string.
+Here's a quick example:

 ```c
 #include <stdio.h>